rasm1/Leonardo-s-Legacy/README.md

 #### Early Life Section
 <ul>
 		<li>This section is meant to inform the user about the early life of leonardo da vinci. </li>
-		<li>The user learns about the birthplace of da Vinci and what his formative years looked like. </li>
+		<li>The user learns what the birthplace of da Vinci is and what his formative years looked like. </li>
-        <li>The user also learns what competencies da Vinci posessed from his ealy life which aided him greatly in defining who he would later become</li>
+        <li>The user also learns what competencies da Vinci posessed from an early age which aided him greatly in defining who he would later become</li>
 </ul>

 ![early-life-section](assets/css/images/early-life.png)

 #### Noteworthy Creations Section
 <ul>
-	<li>In this section the user will learn what da Vinci's most famous creations were. </li>
+	<li>In this section the user will learn what da Vinci's most noteworthy creations are </li>
-    <li>The user will learn more about what these creations entailed and how they were made.</li>
+    <li>The user will learn more about what these creations entailed and how they were made</li>
 </ul>

 ![noteworthy-creations-section](assets/css/images/noteworthy-creations.png)

 #### Footer
 <ul>
-		<li>The footer section includes links to the relevant social media sites for Leonardo's Legacy.
+		<li>The footer includes links to the relevant social media platforms for Leonardo's Legacy.
 These links will open in a new tab to allow fgor easy navigation for the user</li>
 		<li>The footer is valuable to the user because it provides a way for the user to stay connected via social media.</li>
 </ul>